 In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR the appointment of KPMG LLP as auditor of the Company and authorize the directors to fix their remuneration.

-5. Resolutions Relating to the Stock Option Plan
+5. Resolution Relating to Company's Stock Option Plan